Intercepting Claude Code Communications with a Custom Gateway — Implementation Using WASI 0.3 and WAC

 the response (including SSE) as-is.

-If you leave the host (the gateway-destined value set by the client) and forward it,
+If the host header (the value pointing to the gateway set by the client) is left in and forwarded,

-so strip only the headers that must not be forwarded and change the destination.
+so we remove only the headers that must not be forwarded and change the destination.

 (x-api-key / Authorization / anthropic-* are passed through as-is)